EndPointCorp/end-point-blog/2013/11/07/install-pentaho-bi-server-5-enterprise.html.md

 Install plugins

 Archive mode of installation installs only BI Server.
 Necessary plugins can to be installed manually.
 Here install the plugins for reporting, analyzer and dashboard.
 Plugins are available at the same place where download BI server.
-Download these three files and place at any path on server
+Download these three files and place at any path on server:

-Reporting—​pir-plugin-ee-5.x-dist.zip
+* Reporting—​pir-plugin-ee-5.x-dist.zip

-Analyzer—​pdd-plugin-ee-5.0.0.1-dist.zip
+* Analyzer—​pdd-plugin-ee-5.0.0.1-dist.zip

-Dashboard—​paz-plugin-ee-5.0.0.1-dist.zip
+* Dashboard—​paz-plugin-ee-5.0.0.1-dist.zip

-All the plugins installed through same procedure
+All the plugins installed through same procedure.

 - Unzip the plugins and navigate to extracted directory